River, Kent: Recreation and culture

 There are two significant green areas, the River Recreation Ground (which is home to the River Bowling Club) and Kearsney Abbey.
 Despite its name, Kearsney Abbey was never a monastic estate but was the name given to a manor house, built by the Fector family in the early 19th century.
 The house fell into disrepair after World War II and was demolished around 1960.
 All that remains of the building today is the billiard room.

 The nearby stadium of Crabble Athletic Ground is home to Dover Athletic F.C., and is situated at the Dover end of Lewisham Road.
 Crabble once had a cricket ground, the home of the now defunct Dover Cricket Club, which used to host First Class cricket.

 The park of Russell Gardens is situated on the Alkham Valley Road beyond Kearsney Abbey.

-In 2021 a number of painted paving slabs were erected in the old bus terminus which were created by local resident Vicky Thomas during the 2020 COVID lockdown.
+During the 2020 COVID-19 lockdown, local artist and DJ Vicky Thomas created a series of painted paving slabs which developed into a popular trail around the village.
+Local residents suggested designs and visitors came to River to see the artworks.
+The project also raised money for Pilgrims Hospices, and 35 of the slabs were selected for permanent display in the village.
+In 2021, a selection of the slabs was installed at the former bus terminus as a permanent commemoration of the pandemic.

 Topper Headon, drummer of the Punk Rock band The Clash currently lives in the village.

 The village has a primary school of about 400 pupils.